sophiezhng/Quidology-Desktop/README.md

 4. Each correct answer is worth 1 point.
 Note: Though matching questions though may have 4 statements, they are still only worth 1 point.

 5. Results will appear in the form of a fraction, pie chart, and a copy of all 5 question in a ScrollPane.
 Underneath each question is a check or cross, indicating the result.
-At the bottom right corner, there is a New Quiz button to generate a new 5 question quiz.
+At the bottom left corner, there is a New Quiz button to generate a new 5 question quiz.